 - Whether there are any sums recoverable such as a pre-payment, deposit or monies recoverable for part-performance.

-Should you wish to discuss anything covered in this article, please contact Seamus Clifford.
+Should you wish to discuss anything covered in this article, please contact our Corporate and Commercial team.